Md-Mehedi/smart-json-utils/TEST-DOCUMENTATION.md

 - **Deterministic tests** with no random behavior
 - **Comprehensive assertions** for expected outcomes

-This test suite ensures the JSON Checker application works reliably across all scenarios, from simple JSON sorting to complex nested array manipulations with instant UI updates.
+This test suite ensures the Smart JSON Utils application works reliably across all scenarios, from simple JSON sorting to complex nested array manipulations with instant UI updates.